edited by: Samuel Moyn , Andrew Sartori

-The politics and historical formation of global concepts is addressed in different ways by other chapters in this collection.
+The politics and historical formation of global concepts are addressed in different ways by other chapters in this collection.
 Some of these chapters help to re-define the landscape of intellectual history.
 They question the idea of universal history which has been placed back on the discussion table by the emergence of global history.

 The collection begins with Siep Stuurman’s ‘Common humanity and cultural difference on the sedentary-nomadic frontier: Herodotus, Sima Qian, and Ibn Khaldun’.
 This ‘examines concepts and discourses about common humanity and cultural difference’ in the writings of Herodotus, Sima Quian and Ibn Khaldun (p.
 33).
 Beginning with this essay is interesting because it assumes that the discourses of common humanity and cultural differences are subjects of global history, but the way these discourses relate is not intensively explored.
 The essay argues that cross-cultural encounters are an important subject of global intellectual history and are important to understanding conceptualisations of cultural difference and discourses of common humanity.
 The examples provided indicate how discussions relating to global history have been formulated in different times and geographical regions and contribute to the pluralistic way in which we can conceptualise global history.
 The chapter would have been enhanced by situating itself in relation to existing global historiography; for example further exploration of the way in which civilization discourse relates to existing global histories would have been interesting.
 Only in the final lines of the conclusion is the position to global history briefly explained.
 Here Stuurman defines the cases explored as ‘intellectual episodes in a global history of urban-agrarian ‘civilizations’, nomadic ‘barbarians,’ and frontier experiences’, arguing that ‘in the end, any global intellectual history is connected to definite long-term sociopolitical patterns of frontier experience’ (p.
 54).
 The following essays situate the model of global history offered by Stuurman as one example among many possibilities.